onnx/onnx/docs/Operators-ml.md

 <dt><tt>nodes_hitrates</tt> : list of floats</dt>
 <dd>Popularity of each node, used for performance and may be omitted.</dd>
 <dt><tt>nodes_missing_value_tracks_true</tt> : list of ints</dt>
-<dd>For each node, define what to do in the presence of a missing value: if a value is missing (NaN), use the 'true' or 'false' branch based on the value in this array.<br>This attribute may be left undefined, and the defalt value is false (0) for all nodes.</dd>
+<dd>For each node, define what to do in the presence of a NaN: use the 'true' (if the attribute value is 1) or 'false' (if the attribute value is 0) branch based on the value in this array.<br>This attribute may be left undefined and the defalt value is false (0) for all nodes.</dd>
 <dt><tt>nodes_modes</tt> : list of strings</dt>
 <dd>The node kind, that is, the comparison to make at the node.
 There is no comparison to make at a leaf node.<br>One of 'BRANCH_LEQ', 'BRANCH_LT', 'BRANCH_GTE', 'BRANCH_GT', 'BRANCH_EQ', 'BRANCH_NEQ', 'LEAF'</dd>
 <dt><tt>nodes_nodeids</tt> : list of ints</dt>
 <dd>Node id for each node.
-Ids ids must restart at zero for each tree and increase sequentially.</dd>
+Node ids must restart at zero for each tree and increase sequentially.</dd>
 <dt><tt>nodes_treeids</tt> : list of ints</dt>
 <dd>Tree id for each node.</dd>
 <dt><tt>nodes_truenodeids</tt> : list of ints</dt>